rramo012/boldgrid-editor/readme.txt

 == Changelog ==

+= 1.1.6 In progress =
+* Bug fix:		JIRA WPB-2103	Sporadic issue, images load but then disappear within editor.

 = 1.1.5 =
 * New feature:	JIRA WPB-2037	Added capability for auto-updates by BoldGrid API response.
 * Testing:		JIRA WPB-2046	Tested on WordPress 4.5.3.